Armaan-Agrawal/Intro_To_IM_Final/README.md

 # Intro_To_IM_Final
-* Working with Arduino and Processing to create a driving simulator.
+* Working with Arduino and Processing to create a blind drawing game.